romulomachado/romulomachado.github.io/_posts/2015-09-28-using-ember-simple-auth-with-devise.md

 Rails.application.config.session_store :disabled
 {% endhighlight %}

+The backend app also needs to support Cross-Origin Resource Sharing, so you need to install `rack-cors`:

+Add it to the Gemfile:

+{% highlight ruby %}
+gem 'rack-cors', :require => 'rack/cors'
+{% endhighlight %}

+In `config/application.rb`, add:

+{% highlight ruby %}
+module YourApp
+  class Application < Rails::Application

+    # ...

+    config.middleware.insert_before 0, "Rack::Cors" do
+      allow do
+        origins '*'
+        resource '*', :headers => :any, :methods => [:get, :post, :options] end
+    end

+  end
+end
+{% endhighlight %}

-Let's use the console to create a User before moving to the Ember part.
+Use the console to create a User before moving to the Ember part.

 {% highlight ruby %}
 > User.create! email: "user@example.com", password: "password"